arikkfir/devbot/CONTRIBUTING.md

 - Write and update tests.
 - Keep your changes as focused as possible
-  - Break up your change to smaller, separate & decoupled changes - reviewing will be easier & faster
+  - Smaller PRs make faster & easier reviews, which make faster acceptance & merges
   - Keep each PR focused on one specific change
 - Write a [good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
 - Provide any and all necessary information in the PR description to help reviewers understand the context and impact of